10 student-directed learning exercises to try with Paper™

 Student-centered learning addresses this concern, and the related concept of student-directed learning empowers learners by incorporating more student-led decision-making into the learning process.
 Instead of simply moving through prescribed lessons, learners can take greater ownership of their education when teachers create new opportunities for students to exercise choice throughout the school day.

-Here, we’ll explore what student-directed learning is and how teachers can use the Paper™ platform—and a few exercises we’ve created—to help facilitate such opportunities.
+Here, we’ll explore what student-directed learning is and how teachers and students can use the Paper™ platform—and a few exercises we’ve created—to help facilitate such opportunities.

 What is student-directed learning?